 (LJC: so 1G and 1H would be the 2nd cut from Santa Maria) “That way they could easily keep track of how many replacements were needed for each plant. “

-All lacquers cut are numbered in a uniform matrix code format, stamped into the runout area area of the lacquer, between the grooves and label.
+All lacquers cut are numbered in a standard matrix code format, stamped into the vinyl land lacquer between the grooves and label.
 So, typically: XLP 12345 – 1A

 XLP (mono) or XSM (stereo)

-Lacquer identifier, starting with A through to L (11 unique letters in first cohort) then AA to AL (11 in second cohort) then BA to BL (11 in third cohort), and CA to CL thereafter
+Alpha lacquer identifier, starting with A through to L (11 unique letters in first cohort) then AA to AL (11 in second cohort) then BA to BL (11 in third cohort), and CA to CL thereafter.

-Though not documented as far as I have seen, Terre Haute appears to have used some sort of mother and stamper identifier – a T (Terre Haute) followed by an alpha – TA, TB, TC – probably mother A, mother B, or mother C, then a simple hand etched line counter for the stamper.
-Shown here below
+Though not documented as far as I have seen, Terre Haute appears to have used some sort of mother and stamper identifier – a T followed by an alpha – TA, TB, TC – probably mother A, mother B, or mother C, then a simple hand etched line counter for the stamper identifier, shown here below:

-Having two or more lacquer sources, it is surprising mistakes were not made pressing a record with two Side 1’s from side 1 stampers from separate lacquers but this never seems to have occurred, so there is probably some other form of process control which we don’t know about.
+Having two or more lacquer sources, it is surprising mistakes were not made pressing a record with two Side 1’s from side 1 stampers from separate laquers but this never seems to have occurred, so there is probably some other form of process control which we don’t know about.
 Press operators at this time have stressed that their two priorities were to ensure Side 1 and 2 were correctly matched, and that the labels were completely dry.

 Kind of Blue promos